-Inclement Weather.
-The championship may be shortened due to inclement weather as no provision is made for extending the championship to a sixth day.
+Inclement Weather: The championship may be shortened due to inclement weather as no provision is made for extending the championship to a sixth day.
+The Rules Committee, in consultation with the Tournament Director and Coaches Committee, will determine whether a round should be cancelled or resumed and determine pairings as appropriate for the cancelled or resumed rounds.
 [Revised: 12/12/17]

 - 1. A minimum of 36 holes of stroke play competition must be completed in order to name an individual and team champion.
 If 36 holes are not completed, the Conference Champion shall be the #1 seed (based on the final regular season Golfstat rankings). - 2.
 A Minimum of 54 holes of stroke play must be completed in order for match play to begin. - 3.
-If weather dictates that the match portion of the tournament cannot begin as scheduled, the Rules Committee, in consultation with the Coaches Committee, may shorten the match play portion of the tournament to four team rather than eight. - 4.
-If weather dictates that the match play portion of the tournament is unable to be played, the Conference Champion shall be the team with the lowest team score of the rounds that all teams have completed in the stroke play portion of the tournament. - 5.
+If weather dictates that the match portion of the tournament cannot begin as scheduled, the Rules Committee, in consultation with the Coaches Committee, may shorten the match play portion of the tournament to four team rather than eight.

+- 4. If weather dictates that the match play portion of the tournament is unable to be played, the Conference Champion shall be the team with the lowest team score of the rounds that all teams have completed in the stroke play portion of the tournament. - 5.
 If only one round of match play is completed (i.e. four of the eight teams remain) the Conference Champion shall be the team with the lowest team score of the rounds that all teams have completed in the stroke play portion of the tournament. - 6.
 If two rounds of match play are completed (i.e. two of the eight teams remain), the final two teams remaining in match play will be declared co- Champions.
 The team with the highest seed (based on the final regular season Golfstat rankings) will be the Conference's NCAA Automatic Qualifier.